 By mid-November active operations began to dwindle as the countryside fell into the icy grip of the Russian winter.
 The Dvina and its surrounding marshes froze and snow fell to a depth of between five and ten feet.
 Movement through the forests was now relatively easy for those equipped with sledges, snow-shoes or skis.
 The troops were issued with snow boots, sheepskin coats, fur hats and gloves and, according to their abilities, were reorganised into snow-shoe or skiing platoons.
 Patrolling remained a regular feature of life, despite the weather.
 Those in forward positions lived in blockhouses while the remainder were billeted in villages.

 In late January 1919 the enemy resumed hostilities and some forward positions were abandoned.
 As the winter abated the enemy began to mount offensive operations on the Vaga although there was little change in the position on the Dvina.
 By the spring it was becoming clear that the allied intervention in northern Russia had no prospect of strategic success.
 In May the American troops were withdrawn but Britain was slower to face up to reality.
 However, in June the Battalion was relieved by the 2nd Battalion The Hampshire Regiment which allowed it to move to Murmansk.
 A few days later the Battalion embarked at Murmansk and sailed into Leith on 18 June 1919.
 They marched through cheering crowds from the Imperial Dock to Leith Central Station en route to Redford Barracks where they were to be demobilised.

-The Battalion had been in existence for five years and, although it had only seen operational service for ten months it had suffered 132 fatalities.
-It also achieved the distinction of gaining for the Regiment the battle honour ‘Archangel 1918-1919’, the only battle honour won during the war by second-line battalion of the Regiment and an honour shared with just two other regiments of the British Army.
+The Battalion had been in existence for five years and, although it had only seen operational service for ten months, it had suffered 132 fatalities.
+It also achieved the distinction of gaining for the Regiment the battle honour ‘Archangel 1918-1919’, the only battle honour won during the war by a second-line battalion of the Regiment and an honour shared with just two other regiments of the British Army.